ThulasiV21/React-Expense-Magenemt/README.md

-# A web application, using react to show a list of expenses that can be filtered by year and month.
+# A web application, using react to show a list of expenses that can be filtered by year.
-## The app also takes user inputs and adds the user inputted expense to the existing list.
+## The app takes user inputs and adds user inputted expense to the existing list.
-## Each expense displays its title, amount and date.
+## Each expense displays its title, amount and date for the selected year.
-## The app also shows expenses percentage for each month.
+## The app also shows expenses metrics(calculated as percent) for each month.